Who are the women of NC100BW?

 • She is a risk taker and understands we must take risks to achieve our mission.

-• She has leadership experience and is willing to share that experience with members and the community.
+• She has leadership experience and is willing to share that experience with members

 • She has access to resources and influential people for the purpose of conducting chapter business.